What We Do

 Roughly two-thirds of Tanzania’s population is under the age of 25, a statistic that conveys every young person’s challenge in this country: the ability to produce income.
 Students who come from socially, economically and educationally deprived backgrounds must overcome tremendous odds to secure work or build their own projects that provide a decent living.

-EdPowerment addresses this challenge through 3 areas of focus across its programs: strengthening student core academics; teaching employability skills; and encouraging personal development.
+EdPowerment addresses this challenge through three cornerstones across its programs: strengthening student core academics; teaching employability skills; and encouraging personal development.
 Only this combination can accomplish the desired outcome: Self-Reliance.

 English is pivotal to workplace success in Tanzania.
 EdPowerment emphasizes use of English as it supports instructional strategies at KIWOCE and chooses placements and academic reinforcement for its sponsored students.
 Additionally, EdPowerment works in multiple ways with the KIWOCE staff and our sponsored students when on breaks to advance critical thinking, problem-solving and basic math and other academic concepts.